AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

---- question 16 fill here ---
 All group members used the built in debugging tool in their respective IDE's (Visual Studio, Pycharm) to solve problems when running into specific error messages.
+However, debugging the dockerfiles / containers had been tedious because we essentially just must wait for it to fail and try something new.
+We had the same experience with pretty much everything on Google cloud.
 Furthermore, the unit tests could make mistakes (such as data not being loaded correctly) easier to locate.
-As most of our code has been adapted from trustworthy sources, i.e. using Pytorch Lightning for training, the built in torch dataloader, and the model structure from Hugging Face, we did not see much use for profiling in our case.
+As most of our code has been adapted from trustworthy sources, i.e., using Pytorch Lightning for training, the built in torch dataloader, and the model structure from Hugging Face, we did not see much use for profiling in our case it is our assumption that the code had been optimized by people cleverer than us.

 ## Working in the cloud